 Plan to share your resolutions with at least one other person.
 Once your resolutions are out in the open they assume a life of their own.
 Breaking a promise to a spouse or friend is more difficult than breaking a secret commitment to ourselves.
-Naturally, going public adds a greater risk of being sabotaged by the negative thinkers in your life.
-But there is also a chance you might find a committed partner or coach to keep you moving forward.

 Many people find it helpful to have an “accountability partner”.
 A professional, therapist or coach, can serve that role.
 But it can also be a buddy who either has the same issue or simply has your best interests at heart.

 And don’t wait till 11:59 PM on December 31st to start planning.
 People who wait till New Year’s Eve party to make their resolutions usually don’t keep them very long.